mpeaucelle/Tbud/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4173415.svg)](https://doi.org/10.5281/zenodo.4173415)

-This repository contains all R code and datasets to reproduce the analysis used for the paper *Plants phenological sensitivity to warming lies in their energy budget*.
+This repository contains all R code and datasets to reproduce the analysis used for the paper *Toward better phenology analyses based on bud traits and energy budget*.

 A detailed description of the scope, method, and algorithms is given by the RMarkdown file `./R_src/Tbud_perspective.Rmd`, or the compiled pdf `./R_src/Tbud_perspective.pdf`.